Proper decision trees: An axiomatic framework for solving optimal decision tree problems with arbitrary splitting rules: A generic dynamic programming algorithm for solving the optimal, proper decision tree problem

-then downwards accumulation is both \emph{efficient} and \emph{homomorphic. }This homomorphic downward accumulation can be computed in parallel functional time proportional to the product of the depth of the tree and the time taken by the individual operations \citep{gibbons1996computing}, and thus is amenable to fusion.
+\end{proof} This homomorphic downward accumulation can be computed in parallel functional time proportional to the product of the depth of the tree and the time taken by the individual operations \citep{gibbons1996computing}, and thus is amenable to fusion.